Ovo Energy Tariffs 2022: Is it The Cheapest Supplier?

 When do I get my interest?

 Your interest rate increases each year from your OVO Anniversary.
-This is the day you first signed up with Ovo.
+This is the day you first signed up for your Ovo Energy tariff.
 Even if you’ve changed tariff once or several times, it doesn't matter - it’s the date from when Ovo started supplying you, be it for gas, electricity, or both.

 What does this mean for me?